JuanMorenoDeveloper/earth001.github.io/_posts/2020-10-23-integration-test-with-testcontainers.md

   }
 }
 ```

-Let's explain the TestContainers annotations use it in the class:
+As we saw, we create a [`PostgreSQLContainer`](https://javadoc.io/static/org.testcontainers/postgresql/1.15.0-rc2/org/testcontainers/containers/PostgreSQLContainer.html) using the image tag [postgres:9.6.12](https://hub.docker.com/layers/postgres/library/postgres/9.6.2/images/sha256-b3b8a22299537a43dc0eb06d8cd469fcdbbca5e8b221dd5f67653242c3951fa1?context=explore), and we used the API to set up the common options.

-* [`@Testcontainers`](https://javadoc.io/doc/org.testcontainers/junit-jupiter/latest/org/testcontainers/junit/jupiter/Testcontainers.html): This annotation handles automatically the container's lifecycle.
+A powerful option is the [`withTmpFs`](https://javadoc.io/static/org.testcontainers/testcontainers/1.15.0-rc2/org/testcontainers/containers/GenericContainer.html#withTmpFs-java.util.Map-) that allow us to map the container volume to our host memory.

-* [`@Container`](https://javadoc.io/doc/org.testcontainers/junit-jupiter/latest/org/testcontainers/junit/jupiter/Container.html): Marks containers to be  managed by the Testcontainers extension.
-Take into account if we want to speed up our integration tests we can declare containers as static fields to  share between tests and also we can use the [`withTmpFs`](https://javadoc.io/static/org.testcontainers/testcontainers/1.15.0-rc2/org/testcontainers/containers/GenericContainer.html#withTmpFs-java.util.Map-) option to storing data in host memory.
-In our case, all tests run on an average of 126ms.
+Take into account if we want to speed up our integration tests we can declare containers as static fields to share between tests.
+In our case, our test run on an average bellow to 150ms.

 # Conclusion